ranger-ross/actix-web-metrics/README.md

 ## Masking unmatched requests

 By default, if a request path is not matched to an Actix Web route, it will be masked as `UNKNOWN`.
-This is useful to avoid producting lots of useless metrics due to bots or malious actors.
+This is useful to avoid producing lots of useless metrics due to bots or malicious actors.

 This can be configured in the following ways:
 * `mask_unmatched_patterns()` can be used to change the endpoint label to something other than `UNKNOWN`.